 Elements of employment law can also apply to employees who access their employer’s information and data without permission (in addition to the criminal consequences of committing the offence).
 In Denco Ltd v Joinson , the court held that an employee was guilty of gross misconduct and his employers were entitled to summarily dismiss him after he used an unauthorised password to access information on a computer which he knew he was not entitled to see.

 Authorised access, unauthorised purpose

 In DPP v Bignell two police officers used the police computer to check details of motor cars they wanted for private purposes.
-They were charged with unauthorised access under s1 of the Computer Misuse Act 1990.
+They were charged with unauthorised access under s 1 of CMA 1990.
 The question to be decided was whether their access was authorised.
-The Queen’s Bench Division of the Divisional Court held that the police officers were entitled to control access to the material under s17(5) and so their access was authorised.
+The court held that the police officers were entitled to control access to the material under s 17(5) and so their access was authorised.
 Accessing the information was part of their normal duties.
 The decision has been heavily criticised, not least because being entitled to access computer material is not the same as being entitled to control access to that material.

 Indeed, the House of Lords in R v Bow Street Metropolitan Stipendiary Magistrate, ex parte Government of the USA also criticised DPP v Bignell as regards the interpretation of the concept of authorisation and stated that the judge had erred when considering authorisation to data of a particular kind as opposed to authorisation to a particular program or data (as required by CMA 1990).

 A person guilty of an offence under s 1 of CMA 1990 faces up to 12 months prison and/or a fine on summary conviction or two years imprisonment and/or a fine if they are found guilty in the Crown Court.